kh4rg0sh/kh4rg0sh.github.io/content/secret/stripe/virtual-onsite.md

 This was honestly a fun experience and I did quite well in both the parts and I was happy with my performance so I'm expecting the invitation to the next round!

+## Update [17th November, 2025]
+I got the offer!
+Here is the summary of what I was told in my offer:

+1. Compensation
+there are three components in the Compensation:
+- Base Salary: 28,06,000 per year fixed + 10% of the fixed as performance bonus which makes the total => 30,86,600 per year
+- Bonuses:
+joining bonus: 7,60,000 one time
+relocation: 8,50,000 one time
+- ESOPs:
+annual employee bonus: 26800 USD per year performance bonus: no limit which is around 68 to 70 LPA

+2. Benefits
+- free transportation
+- free breakfast and lunch
+- medical and health insurance
+- 8000 USD worth sports allowance every month